- Home

 Up until now the subjects you have followed have been chosen for you.
 This is now changing and you have some choice about what you will study from Year 9 onwards.
 The choices include subjects you have taken before but there will also be some new subjects available.

-The deadline for you to have made your decision about your option choices is Friday 2nd February 2024.
+The deadline for you to have made your decision about your option choices is Friday 7th February 2025.
 Over the next few weeks there will be opportunities for you to find out information about the curriculum for years 9, 10 and 11.
 When making your choices consider your ability, interest/motivation and any ideas you have about your future education and career.
 Read the information in this booklet carefully to help you with this and discuss your choices with your parents, teachers, older students and others before making your final decision.

 Options Booklet

-Download the Full Options Booklet 2024
+Download the Full Options Booklet 2025

-Options Presentation
+Options PROCESS

-Download the Options Process Presentation 2024
+Download the Options Process Presentation 2025

 Subject Pages and Frequently Asked Questions